HazemAM/mezzo-tracker/README.md

   - Autoplay: Keep playing similar music after your queue ends
   - Song Radio: Start a radio station from any song
   - Support for sonic similarity plugins, including [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI-NV-plugin), to get better matching music similarity
+- Search
+  - Universal search across your entire library, with a top result to jump to
+  - Search only in parts of your library, or search directly in a playlist or album
 - Artist pages
   - Albums organized by release type
   - “Appears On” section for albums where artist is featured on, if you have [`ArtistParticipations`](https://www.navidrome.org/docs/usage/configuration/options/#opt-subsonic-artistparticipations) setting enabled